klmnden/azure-docs.tr-tr/articles/network-watcher/network-watcher-connectivity-rest.md

 ## <a name="validate-routing-issues"></a>Yönlendirme sorunları doğrula

-Örnek bir sanal makine ve bir uzak uç noktası arasındaki bağlantıyı denetler.
+Örneğin, bir sanal makine ve uzak uç noktası arasındaki bağlantıyı denetler.

 ### <a name="example"></a>Örnek